-Grantees using an Approved Indirect Cost Rate for State-Funded Grants must immediately notify BSCC if the rate changes during the grant period.
-The grantee may be required to submit a Modification Request (Form BSCC 223.1, located with the Invoice Workbook) with the updated rate, including when using the approved rate for matching funds (in total or in part).
+Grantees using a NICR for State-Funded Grants must immediately notify the BSCC if the rate changes during the grant period.
+The grantee may be required to submit a Modification Request (Form BSCC 223.1, located in the Financial Invoice Workbook) with the updated rate.